 Guidance 3 discusses approaches to selecting, modifying, developing, and validating clinical outcome assessments to measure outcomes of importance to patients in clinical trials.

-Guidance 4 will address methodologies, standards, and technologies that may be used for the collection, capture, storage, and analysis of clinical outcome assessment (COA) data.
-The guidance will also address methods to better incorporate COAs into endpoints that are considered significantly robust for regulatory decision-making.
+Guidance 4 addresses methodologies, standards, and technologies that may be used for the collection, capture, storage, and analysis of clinical outcome assessment (COA) data.
+The guidance also addresses methods to better incorporate COAs into endpoints that are considered significantly robust for regulatory decision-making.
 This includes methods to define meaningful change in a COA-based endpoint and interpretation of results.
-The guidance will include information on the format and content required for regulatory submissions incorporating patient experience, in particular COA data.
+The guidance includes information on the format and content required for regulatory submissions incorporating patient experience, in particular COA data.

 To get updates about CDER's Patient-Focused Drug Development programs, subscribe to our free email subscription service using the button at the top of the page.